-DV: Not everyone realizes the armless devil is a black bean spearing a burrito.
-But yes, Shannon came up with that tongue and cheek image for our brand, and I thought it was great the moment I saw it.
+Vilone: Not everyone realizes the armless devil is a black bean spearing a burrito.
+But yes, Shannon and his team came up with that tongue and cheek image for our brand, and I thought it was great the moment I saw it.
 We think it has worked really well with the aesthetic at our locations, which he also designs.
 The interior spaces are designed to feel fun and welcoming, but modern and clean at the same time.
-The interior of each store has evolved over time, but they are mainly mid-century modern in inspiration – with long expansive ‘floating’ ceilings, lots of right angles, and brightly colored mosaic tile.
+The interior of each store has evolved over time, but they are mainly mid-century modern in inspiration – with long expansive ‘floating’ ceilings, lots of right angles, and brightly-colored mosaic tile.

 TSD: Was it always your intent to grow the business across multiple locations?